What is Alcohol Poisoning?

 - 1.5 ounces of distilled spirits, like whiskey, tequila, gin, rum, or vodka

-Statistically, 90 percent of binge drinkers who experienced alcohol poisoning were not dependent on alcohol dependent.
-However, alcohol use disorder is a factor in 30 percent of alcohol-related deaths, so it is still a risk factor.
+Statistically, 90 percent of binge drinkers who experienced alcohol poisoning were not dependent on alcohol.

 Symptoms of alcohol poisoning include:

 - Inability to stay conscious